 Wed, Mar 11, 2020 – Sun, Mar 15, 2020

 Caribbean Islands are one of the favorite places for people to visit for amazing beaches and food and a music festival to complement it can only add stars to the trip.
-The SXM Festival in Saint Martin island is a perfect example of this, and some consider it as the most aesthetically superior techno music festival in the world.
+The SXM Festival in Saint Martin island is a perfect example of this, and some consider it the most aesthetically superior techno music festival in the world.
 Even after Hurricane Irma destroyed the setting, it took them only a year to rebuild the scene, and they welcomed people to party in March itself.
 If you are in love with the Caribbean islands and electronic tunes, you should definitely not miss this one in 2020.

 South by Southwest – Austin Texas, United States